 Various dedicated websites and social networking platforms feature ads from individuals who are looking for a person to take over their lease.
 You will be shown around by the current tenant who will then forward your application to the relevant agency.

-Please note that in Switzerland, if you wish to move out before the due date provided for in the contract, you will have to recommend a suitable new solvent tenant.
+Please note that in Switzerland, if you wish to move out before the due date stipulated in your contract, you have to recommend a suitable new solvent tenant.

 This is the ideal solution for those who want to step up their search and save time.